hookdeck/index-all-the-things/tutorial/README.md

     return result
 ```

-This function checks if an index with the given name already exists.
+This function checks if an index with the given name (`index_name`) already exists.
 If it does not exist, it creates a new search index using the provided definition and type.
 If it exists, it updates the existing index with the new definition.

 Now, create a vector search index for embeddings: